-Autism, schizophrenia and bipolar disorder may share common underlying factorsJuly 2nd, 2012 in Psychology & Psychiatry /
+Autism, schizophrenia and bipolar disorder may share common underlying factorsJuly 2, 2012 in Medicine & Health / Psychology & Psychiatry

 New research led by a medical geneticist at the University of North Carolina School of Medicine points to an increased risk of autism spectrum disorders (ASDs) among individuals whose parents or siblings have been diagnosed with schizophrenia or bipolar disorder.